 According to observational and global climate model (GCM) data, temperatures associated with hot extremes have increased consistent with global anthropogenic climate change (Sillmann and Croci-Maspoli, 2009; Donat et al., 2013a, 2013b; Hartmann et al., 2013; Pendergrass and Hartmann, 2014; Fischer and Knutti, 2015).
-However, hot spots of accelerated warming in annual maximum daytime temperature (TXx) relative to local mean temperature ( $T{2m}$ ) simulated by climate models from phase 5 of the World Climate Research Programme's (WCRP) Coupled Model Intercomparison Project (CMIP5) are spatially inconsistent with observations (Donat et al., 2017).
+However, hot spots of accelerated warming in annual maximum daytime temperature (TXx) relative to local mean temperature (T{2m}) simulated by climate models from phase 5 of the World Climate Research Programme's (WCRP) Coupled Model Intercomparison Project (CMIP5) are spatially inconsistent with observations (Donat et al., 2017).
 This is particularly the case over southeast China, South America, north America and parts of Australia and Europe.
-In these regions, the modelled TXx warming from the midtwentieth century (1951-1980) to the late 20th/early 21st century (1981-2010) was greater than the modelled $T{2m}$ warming.
-In contrast to the models, the observations showed that TXx warmed at a slower rate than $T{2m}$ .
+In these regions, the modelled TXx warming from the midtwentieth century (1951-1980) to the late 20th/early 21st century (1981-2010) was greater than the modelled T{2m} warming.
+In contrast to the models, the observations showed that TXx warmed at a slower rate than T{2m}.
 Further analysis of the CMIP5 ensemble over central Europe by Vogel et al. (2018) highlighted that several GCMs overestimate the observed negative correlation between summer precipitation and TXx, resulting in too strong future drying and associated TXx increases under RCP8.5.
 This underlines the importance of a correct representation of land-atmosphere coupling for simulating changes in temperature extremes at regional scales.
-These discrepancies between multiple GCMs and observations raise the questions as to whether: (1) these model results can be used to reliably project changes in local temperature extremes; (2) the discrepancies remain if the rates at which warming occurs over a time period is examined, which less sensitive to outliers common in extreme temperature data than the absolute temperature difference between two time periods, as used in the Donat et al. study; and (3) the inclusion of more processes that represent land-atmosphere coupling would enhance model skill.
+These discrepancies between multiple GCMs and observations raise the questions as to whether: (1) these model results can be used to reliably project changes in local temperature extremes; (2) the discrepancies remain if the rates at which warming occurs over a time period is examined, which less sensitive to outliers common in extreme temperature data than the absolute temperature difference between two time periods, as used in Donat et al. (2017); and (3) the inclusion of more processes that represent landatmosphere coupling would enhance model skill.

-Agricultural land management techniques, including irrigation and conservation agriculture, can have a cooling effect on hot temperature extremes (Davin et al., 2014; Hirsch et al., 2017; Thiery et al., 2017, 2020; Hauser et al., 2019; Jia et al., 2019).
+Agricultural land management techniques, including irrigation and conservation agriculture, can have a cooling effect on hot temperature extremes (Davin et al., 2014; Hirsch et al., 2017; Thiery et al., 2017, 2020; Chen and Dirmeyer, 2019; Hauser et al., 2019; Jia et al., 2019).
 Irrigation diverts surface and groundwater resources to agricultural land to increase crop production (Fereres and Soriano, 2007).
 The addition of this water to the land surface is balanced by the loss of water via runoff, deep percolation, soil storage and/or evapotranspiration (ET) (Fereres and Connor, 2004).
 Under drier conditions, less evaporative cooling leads to amplified warming because the energy budget becomes dominated by sensible heating instead of latent heating (Donat et al., 2017).
 If irrigation water is added to the surface, this increases soil moisture as well as latent heat flux over the summer months, leading to more evaporative cooling at the land surface.
-This irrigation-induced surface cooling, in turn, challenges the radiative forcing increases (from enhanced atmospheric water vapour) so too does surface temperature (IPCC, 2001; Boucher et al., 2004).
+This irrigation-induced surface cooling via enhanced evaporation contrasts with a potential pathway whereby irrigation increases atmospheric temperatures via enhanced atmospheric water vapour (leading to a positive radiative forcing; IPCC, 2001; Boucher et al., 2004).